Michel Hofman: Education and Background

 he served at the Operations School of the Belgian Navy in Bruges, and later on board the M917 Crocus, where he took part in the operations during the Gulf War, and the F911 Westdiep.
 He also served at the Standing NATO Maritime Group 1 (STANAVFORLANT).
 In autumn 1997, he joined the Chief of Defence staff, Vice Admiral Herteleer.

 He commanded the F911 Westdiep in 2000, and took part on the Operation Active Endeavour in response to the September 11 attacks.
-In 2002, he was appointed as the Chief of Staff to the Belgian-Dutch Task Group, and in January 2004, he became Deputy Operations Assistant to the Commander of the Marine Component and Deputy Chief Operations Officer at the Admiral Benelux.
+In 2002, he was appointed as the Chief of Staff to the Belgian-Dutch Task Group, and in January 2004, he became Deputy Operations Assistant to the Commander of the Marine Component and Deputy Chief Operations Officer at the Benelux.

 In 2006, he became the Deputy Officer and the Commander of the Operations Division within the Operations & Training Department of the Defence Staff.

 In 2010, he served as a Deputy Commander to French Command during the Operation Atalanta, and later served as the Commander of the Belgian Navy and also became the Deputy Admiral Benelux.
 In May 2015 he served again at the Operations & Training Department of the Defence Staff, first as the Deputy Operations Officer and later as the Head of the Department.
 He was promoted to Vice Admiral on 26 June 2016.
 He was appointed as Vice Chief of Defense in July 2017.

 On July 10, 2020, he was named as the new Chief of Defence, replacing General Marc Compernol.

+On 4 July 2024 he was succeeded as Chief of Defence by Frederik Vansina.